Stovetop candied pecans are a quick and easy treat made with just four ingredients. Pecans are coated in a brown sugar and cinnamon candy coating.

 - If using raw pecans, I highly recommend roasting them beforehand to bring out their best flavor:

-- Candied nuts will keep for up to one week in a tightly sealed container at room temperature.
+- Candied nuts will keep for 1-2 weeks in a tightly sealed container at room temperature.

 Love it!